connexcs/docs/docs/webphone.md

 === "Advanced"
     * **Flags**- Select the items to display on WebPhone

-    &emsp;:material-menu-right:`Hide UUID`: UUID is a unique deploy & version identifier, this is what you should ask your end user for if you need to report a problem to us.
+        * `Hide UUID`: UUID is a unique deploy & version identifier, this is what you should ask your end user for if you need to report a problem to us.
 It is displayed in the side menu.
-    &emsp;:material-menu-right:`Menu Right`: Change the normally left menu into a right menu.
+        * :material-menu-right:`Menu Right`: Change the normally left menu into a right menu.

-	:material-menu-right:`Display Balance`: Show the balance of the account.
+	* :material-menu-right:`Display Balance`: Show the balance of the account.

-	:material-menu-right:`Edit Settings`: As standard settings are non-editable, if you wish to allow a user to change settings, you can change this.
+        * :material-menu-right:`Edit Settings`: As standard settings are non-editable, if you wish to allow a user to change settings, you can change this.

-	:material-menu-right:`Register`: Allow registration of new accounts, or only existing SIP Username / Passwords can login.
+        * :material-menu-right:`Register`: Allow registration of new accounts, or only existing SIP Username / Passwords can login.

 	:material-menu-right:`Username as Title`: Change the title of the page to the username logged in.